 "Nothing is more memorable than a smell.
 One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains; another, a moonlit beach; a third, a family dinner of pot roast and sweet potatoes during a myrtle-mad August in a Midwestern town" (Diane Ackerman, A Natural History of the Senses).

-My grandmother was never a remarkable cook or baker, but somehow this particular tart, made using her next-door neighbor’s recipe, and almonds and lemons from her own orchard, came out so delectable that it was physically gone in five minutes – and that its exquisite memory lingered on for more than forty years.
-More than a memory, I should call it my summer obsession: every time I have been able to get my hands on dried lavender, I have made something sweet with this combo – from cookies to gelato, from trifle to frozen lemonade.
+My grandmother was never a remarkable cook or baker, but somehow this particular tart, made using her next-door neighbor's recipe, and almonds and lemons from her own orchard, always came out so delectable that it was gone in five minutes - however, its exquisite memory has lingered on for over 40 years….

 - 1 disc puff pastry or short pastry, home made or purchased

 - 2 egg yolks